redhat-cip/dci-doc/src/general_concepts.md

 A DCI job is often divided into several steps (new/pre-run/running/post-run):

-* In the **new** step, we build the job on the control server and attach the right component of the product (more on this later).
+- In the **new** step, we build the job on the control server and attach the right component of the product (more on this later).
-* In the **pre-run** step, we prepare the environment, we check that the state of the jumpbox is correct.
+- In the **pre-run** step, we prepare the environment, we check that the state of the jumphost is correct.
-* In the **running** step, we will install the product (RHEL or OpenShift).
+- In the **running** step, we will install the product (RHEL or OpenShift).
-* In the **post-run** step, we will launch tests on Red Hat products.
+- In the **post-run** step, we will launch tests on Red Hat products.
 Automatic hardware pre certification is also run at this step.

 To customize your job, you will create different hooks (`pre-run.yml`, `install.yml`, `post-run.yml`, etc).
 A hook is an ansible playbook.
 The agent launches the hook during a DCI job.
 For example, in `hooks/install.yml` you can add your ansible code to install your product on top of the Red Hat product.
 And in the `hooks/post-run.yml` hook, you can add your tests to test your product running on RHEL or OpenShift.